-The following table provides an overview of investments that the $CO_2$ Smart Grid partners are already making today, or intend to make in the short term.
+The following table provides an overview of investments that the CO_2 Smart Grid partners are already making today, or intend to make in the short term.

-AEB Amsterdam Investment in capture and appliance of 450.000 tons of CO2 per year in greenhouse agriculture AVR Rotterdam Investment in capture and appliance of 200.000 - 300.000 tons of CO2 per year in greenhouse agriculture Tata Steel Investment in CCS and CCU research.
-Volumes yet to be determined but uncontested NFRASTRUCTURE OCAP Investment in development of a CO2 Grid to apply 1,2 million tons of CO2 in greenhouse agriculture and after that a multitude in other industrial sectors Havenbedrijf Amsterdam Supports the development of CO2 Smart Grid and the related projects, by means of for instance creating permit flexibility and prepared to consider financial role Havenbedrijf Rotterdam Combined investment in the Porthos project, a large scale plan to capture and store Gasunie CO2 from industrial emitters in depleted gas fields under the North Sea, combined EBN with CO2 Smart Grid synergies PPLIANCE LTO Glaskracht Investment in research, coordination and lobby to make the greenhouse industry climate neutral as soon as possible (Chemische) Industrie Investment in development of new appliances for CO2 as a building block in the circular economy (see also page 18) OCATIONS Havenbedrijf Amsterdam Reserves space at Prodock and other large scale locations (20 ha) for circular and CCU Havenbedrijf Rotterdam Investment in the transition of the industry, including large scale CCU in the long run ?&D Rijk - TKI CCU is incorporated in the headlines of the Climate Accord, by means of the industry and agriculture tables Markt Investment in a large number of new research programs and pilots, often with support of government funds UPPORT Network organization, invests in research, lobby and embedding of CO2 Smart Grid Provincie Noord-Holland Investment in business cases and networks regarding CO2 like the Green Deal CO2 Noord-Holland, NZKG and others Provincie Zuid-Holland Investment in various networks regarding CO2 appliance and willing to consider a financial role Amsterdam Economic Network organization, invests in research, lobby and embedding of CO2 Smart Grid Board Deltalings Investment via Deltalings Energy Forum in CCUS transition Stimulating the development and realisation of CCU in West Netherlands.
-NH en ZH NH en ZH
+SOURCES AEB Amsterdam Investment in capture and appliance of 450.000 tons of CO2 per year in greenhouse agriculture AVR Rotterdam Investment in capture and appliance of 200.000 - 300.000 tons of CO2 per year in greenhouse agriculture Tata Steel Investment in CCS and CCU research.
+Volumes yet to be determined but uncontested INFRASTRUCTURE OCAP Investment in development of a CO2 Grid to apply 1,2 million tons of CO2 in greenhouse agriculture and after that a multitude in other industrial sectors Havenbedrijf Amsterdam Supports the development of CO2 Smart Grid and the related projects, by means of for instance creating permit flexibility and prepared to consider financial role Havenbedrijf Rotterdam Combined investment in the Porthos project, a large scale plan to capture and store CO2 from industrial emitters in depleted gas fields under the North Sea, combined with CO2 Smart Grid synergies APPLIANCE LTO Glaskracht Investment in research, coordination and lobby to make the greenhouse industry climate neutral as soon as possible (Chemische) Industrie Investment in development of new appliances for CO2 as a building block in the circular economy (see also page 18) LOCATIONS Reserves space at Prodock and other large scale locations (20 ha) for circular and CCU Havenbedrijf Rotterdam Investment in the transition of the industry, including large scale CCU in the long 1011 R&D Rijk - TKI CCU is incorporated in the headlines of the Climate Accord, by means of the industry and agriculture tables Markt Investment in a large number of new research programs and pilots, often with support of government funds SUPPORT Network organization, invests in research, lobby and embedding of CO2 Smart Grid Investment in business cases and networks regarding CO2 like the Green Deal CO2 Noord-Holland, NZKG and others Provincie Zuid-Holland Investment in various networks regarding CO2 appliance and willing to consider a financial role $Network\ organization,\ invests\ in\ research,\ lobby\ and\ embedding\ of\ CO2\ Smart\ Grid$ Board